mkp170791/numpy/doc/neps/nep-0025-missing-data-3.rst

 --------

-FIXME: There should be some sort of mechanism by which values which are NA are automatically repr'ed as NA, but I don't really understand how numpy printing works, so I'll let someone else fill in this section.
+FIXME: There should be some sort of mechanism by which values which are NA are automatically repr'ed as NA, but I don't really understand how numpy_demo printing works, so I'll let someone else fill in this section.

 Indexing